This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Data centers and disaster recovery areas

 The Turkish telecom market is highly developed, yet still has room to grow.
-In the mobile market, with nearly 100% penetration, growth in terms of subscriptions has not been high, but there is a strong demand for highspeed data services.
+In the mobile market there is a strong demand for highspeed data services.
 Among the 81.6 million mobile phone users, 90% already use smartphones and ownership continues to increase rapidly.
-4G will continue to grow until 5G begins to take over in 2022.
-The major GSM cellular operators in Turkey are Turkcell (41% market share), Vodafone (30%) and Turk Telekom/Avea (29%).
-4.5G (LTE) technology came into use in 2016 and the number of subscribers reached 81 million (92% of the data market) in 2019.
-Due to 4.5G deployment, e-commerce, mobile broadband, mobile banking services and mobile television services increased, creating favorable business opportunities for investors.
+4G service will continue to grow until 5G begins to take over in 2022.
+The major GSM cellular operators in Turkey are Turkcell (40.9% market share), Vodafone (31.2%) and Turk Telekom/Avea (27.9%).
+4.5G (LTE) technology came into use in 2016 and the number of subscribers reached 81 million (92% of the data market) in 2020.
+As a result of 4.5G deployment, e-commerce, mobile broadband, mobile banking services, and mobile television services have increased, creating favorable business opportunities for investors.
 New technology investments and efforts to transition to 5G technology will accelerate sector expansion.

-As they transition to 5G technology, operators are investing in advanced networks and partnering with providers such as Nokia, Ericsson and Huawei.
-Turkey wants to be an early adopter of 5G, so telecoms are preparing their infrastructure for future uses, such as smart city projects and the Internet of Things (IoT).
+As they transition to 5G technology, operators are investing in advanced networks and partnering with providers such as Nokia, Ericsson, and Huawei.
+Turkey wants to be an early adopter of 5G, so telecoms are preparing their infrastructure for future uses, such as smart city projects and the IoT.
 With the introduction of LTE, IPTV, online services, content and media services, e-business, personalized services, music downloads, games, multi-play, video services, and other mobile entertainment, this segment has been developing rapidly, creating new business areas and revenues.

 In Turkey, smartphone users regularly exchange their cell phones for new models, sustaining consistent growth in the handset market.
 Samsung has the lead in the mobile and wireless market; however, Apple’s iPhone has been extremely successful in recent years, followed by Huawei, Oppo and Vivo.
 GSM cell phone sets suitable for video downloading and livestreaming equipped with broadband internet access will contribute to growth in this sector.